What42Pizza/What42s-Shader-Base/documentation.md

 ## OptiFine Support:

-With the release of b1.9.0, OptiFine is a second-class platform.
-I'll make sure it still works with OptiFine on 1.12.2, but Iris 1.19.4 is where I put most of my effort.
+With the release of b1.9.0, OptiFine is treated as a second-class platform.
+I'll make sure it still works with OptiFine on 1.12.2, but Iris 1.20.4 is where I currently put most of my effort.
 The default shader code for Iris does still work on OptiFine without any modification, but the endless list of errors that OptiFine generates makes it almost unusable.
 The OptiFine version is generated using rust-utils, which can automatically remove the styles functionality.

 If you want to develop for OptiFine first, you have 2 options: